23-year-old man to appear in court for attempted murder after Town Street stabbing

-Town Street stabbing: 23-year-old man to appear in court charged with attempted murder in Armley
+Armley Town Street: 23-year-old man charged with attempted murder after stabbing in Leeds

 A man is due to appear in court charged with attempt murder over an incident in Leeds where a man was stabbed and critically injured.